Job Henry Charles Drain

 Job Henry Charles Drain VC (15 October 1895 - 26 July 1975) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Biography

 Drain was born on 15 October 1895 in Barking, Essex.
 He was 18 years old, and a Driver in the 37th Battery, Royal Field Artillery, British Army during the First World War when the following deed took place for which he was awarded the VC.

 Victoria Cross

-On 26 August 1914 at Le Cateau, France, when a captain (Douglas Reynolds) of the same battery was trying to recapture two guns, Driver Drain and another driver (Frederick Luke) volunteered to help and gave great assistance in the eventual saving of one of the guns.
+On 26 August 1914 at Le Cateau, France, when a captain (Douglas Reynolds) of the same battery was trying to recapture two guns, Driver Drain two other drivers (Frederick Luke and Ben Cobey) volunteered to help and gave great assistance in the eventual saving of one of the guns.
 At the time they were under heavy artillery and infantry fire from the enemy who were only 100 yd away.

-He later achieved the rank of Sergeant.
+Drain later achieved the rank of Sergeant.
 He died on 26 July 1975, and is buried at Rippleside Cemetery, Barking.